hmdc/slurm-docker-cluster/README.md

 creates named volumes for persistent storage of MySQL data files as well as Slurm state and log directories.

+This is a fork of https://github.com/giovtorres/slurm-docker-cluster, including the latest slurm as default.

 ## Containers and Volumes

 The compose file will run the following containers: